sieis/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 2340.1

-Lets go over a few more things before you figure out how to see the courses a student is taking.
+Let's go over a few more things before you figure out how to see the courses a student is taking.
 Start by doing a `FULL JOIN` on your `students` and `majors` tables.

 #### HINTS